Data exported from LabKey Server can be protected by:

 - Click Change Alternate IDs.
 Click to confirm; these alternates will not match any previously used alternate IDs.

 Export/Publish Anonymized Data

-Now we are ready to export this data, using the extra data protections in place.
+Now we are ready to export or publish this data, using the extra data protections in place.

-This procedure will "Publish" the study.
-That is, a new child folder will be created and selected data from the study will be randomized and copied to it.
+The following procedure will "Publish" the study, meaning a new child folder will be created and selected data from the study will be randomized and copied to it.

 - Return to the Manage tab.